 For the end of the year we have a special Memory Suitcase for you.
 It is filled with cookies, cakes and personal stories from all over Europe.
 We hope some stories will make you laugh, and that some will keep you warm during the cold winter days.
 Have a go, fill these recipes with life and test your baking skills.
 And if you’re proud of your results, share the photos of your Christmas baking with us!

-Anna is celebrating Christmas at home with her mother and her two dogs.
+Recipe by Anna (Finland), who is celebrating Christmas at home with her mother and her two dogs.
 Of course some traditions need to be kept: eating rice porridge in the morning and watching Christmas cartoons, for instance.

 Ukkola’s gingerbread cookies

 Ingredients: 400 grams butter 400 grams sugar 3 eggs 6 tbsp syrup 1 tsp ground cinnamon 1 tsp ground clove 1tsp ground cardamom 3 tsp baking soda 900 grams wheat flour

 Preparation: First whisk the butter and the sugar together.
 Add the eggs and the syrup.
 In a separate bowl mix the spices, soda and flour together and add little by little the other ingredients.
 Now knead the dough well.
 Afterwards roll the dough thin and make the cookies in the shapes you prefer.
 Bake them in an oven by Heat the oven to 200200 °C forand bake them for about 7 minutes until they look light brown.

 Happy food from Israel or the The Cohen-Latkes

 Recipe by Shir (Israel), who is celebrating Hanukkah with her family and friends – some of them she has not seen for a long time.
 Because of this the feast is very important to her.